unoplatform/uno.extensions/doc/Learn/Markup/HowTo-CustomMarkupProject.md

 > If you haven't already set up your environment and create the new Markup project, please follow the steps to [Create your own C# Markup](xref:Uno.Extensions.HowToCreateMarkupProject).

-In this tutorial you'll learn how to custom your project using Uno Platform and C# Markup.
+In this tutorial, you'll learn how to custom your project using Uno Platform and C# Markup.
 And have a comparison between C# Markup and XAML.

 In the previous session we learn how to [Create your own C# Markup](xref:Uno.Extensions.HowToCreateMarkupProject) and now we will change some styles and working with Bindings and Templates.

 And for this we will create a project that list some Attributes of a Sample ViewModel and Customizing the style.

 ## Lets start with Model and ViewModel of the Sample.

 Start creating two folders in the shared project, to keep the organization.
 The first One is *Model* and the second *ViewModel*.

 On the *Model* Folder create a new Class file named *ModelSample* and change the content as bellow.